uc-ngondogm/it3038c-scripts/Project1/README.md

 # Project 1

-This batch script will populate a preloaded set of static IPs on the Ethernet NIC card or switch it to DHCP
+This batch script will either assign a set of static IP addresses to the Ethernet NIC card or enable DHCP.

+The concept is that I have routers and switches that use GUIs for configuration, and every time I need to configure one of them, I have to set the IP on my NIC card.
+In only two clicks, this script will automate the process.

+These are IPs use for this script:
+192.168.0.51 255.255.255.0
+192.168.1.100 255.255.255.0
+192.168.15.10 255.255.255.0
+192.168.2.51 255.255.255.0
+192.168.88.51 255.255.255.0

-Now, from the it3038c-scripts directory, run the program using Batch (you can only run this script as an administrator)
+From the batch file directory, run the program using Batch (you can only run this script as an administrator)

 ```bash
 PS C:\it3038c-scripts\Project1> powershell -command "Start-Process staticdhcp.bat -Verb runas"